Pikmin 2

-is a 2004 real-time strategy puzzle video game developed and published by Nintendo for the GameCube home video game console.
-It is the direct sequel to the 2001 game Pikmin and is the second game in the Pikmin series.
+is a 2004 real-time strategy puzzle video game developed and published by Nintendo for the GameCube.
+It is the direct sequel to the 2001 game Pikmin and the second game in the Pikmin series.
+In the game, Captain Olimar returns to the Pikmin planet to collect valuable treasure after learning that the company he works for—Hocotate Freight—is on the verge of bankruptcy.

-Like its predecessor, Pikmin 2 focuses on exploring the surface of an unknown planet from a microscopic perspective, where the player directs and delegates tasks to a horde of tiny plant-like creatures called Pikmin.
-The Pikmin can be directed to destroy obstacles, defeat enemies and retrieve objects.
-It introduces many gameplay mechanics not seen in Pikmin, including the ability to control two different leaders of the Pikmin at once and the addition of new Pikmin types.
+Like its predecessor, Pikmin 2 focuses on exploring an unknown planet's surface from a microscopic perspective, where the player directs the Pikmin to perform various tasks, such as destroying obstacles, defeating enemies, and retrieving objects.
+It introduces new gameplay mechanics, including the ability to control two different leaders at once and the addition of new Pikmin types.

-The game received critical acclaim, gaining aggregate scores of 89.60% and 90 on GameRankings and Metacritic, respectively.
-Many critics praised the additions to the Pikmin gameplay, such as the removal of the 30-day time limit imposed in the original game.
-Pikmin and Pikmin 2 were re-released as part of the New Play Control! series for the Wii in 2008 and 2009, respectively.
-On March 30, 2017, the Wii version of Pikmin 2 was digitally re-released worldwide for the Wii U. A sequel to the game, Pikmin 3, was released in 2013 for the Wii U.
+Pikmin 2 received critical acclaim, gaining aggregate scores of 89.60% and 90 on GameRankings and Metacritic, respectively.
+Many critics praised the various additions and changes, such as the new Pikmin types, longer length of the story mode, new multiplayer modes, and the removal of the 30-day time limit imposed in the original game.
+Pikmin 2 was re-released as part of the New Play Control! series for the Wii in 2009 in Japan, Europe and Australia and it received a North American release three years later in 2012.
+An HD remaster of the game was released for the Nintendo Switch in June 2023.
+A sequel to the game, Pikmin 3, was released in 2013 for the Wii U.

 Gameplay

 Pikmin 2 expands on the gameplay introduced in its predecessor, Pikmin.
-The player controls both Captain Olimar and Louie from a third-person microscopic perspective in a mission to retrieve treasures (which consist of human waste such as scrap metal and broken toys) from the surface of an unknown planet (called the "distant planet").
+The player controls both Captain Olimar and Louie from a third-person microscopic perspective to retrieve treasures (which consist of human waste such as scrap metal and broken toys) from the surface of an unknown planet (called the "distant planet").
 The gameplay focuses on leading and directing a horde of plant-like creatures called Pikmin to accomplish this mission.
 The Pikmin follow behind Olimar and/or Louie as they move around the field.
-The player can quickly throw individual Pikmin at enemies and obstacles, where they automatically engage in combat, destroy obstacles, or build bridges.
+The player can quickly throw individual Pikmin at enemies and obstacles, where they automatically engage in combat, destroying obstacles, or building bridges.
 The player can also direct the entire mob (or a subdivision) to swarm and attack enemies en masse.
-Because the player controls two leaders simultaneously, the player can have the leaders separate with their own Pikmin hordes and accomplish numerous tasks in the field at once.
-While the player can amass a limitless number of Pikmin, only up to 100 Pikmin are allowed on the game field at any time.
+Because the player controls two leaders simultaneously, they can have the leaders separate with their own Pikmin hordes to complete multiple tasks at once.
+While the player can amass a limitless number of Pikmin, only up to 100 Pikmin are allowed on the field at any time.

-Because Pikmin are small and weak, they can be easily killed by hazards or devoured by enemies when misdirected or left unattended.
-The player can also only explore with Pikmin during daylight, one day at a time.
-The player begins each day at sunrise and needs to finish all tasks and collect all stray Pikmin before sunset.
-Pikmin that are left behind at sunset are immediately lost to ferocious nocturnal predators.
-This mechanic is also a major feature in Pikmin.
-Unlike Pikmin, however, in which the player must complete the game in thirty days, the game gives the player an unlimited number of days.
+The player can only explore during the daylight and begins each day at sunrise, and must finish all tasks and collect all stray Pikmin before sunset.
+Pikmin that are left behind at sunset are lost to ferocious nocturnal predators, a mechanic that was also in Pikmin.
+Unlike Pikmin, the game lacks a time limit and gives the player an unlimited number of days.